acrodrig/bind/README.md

 one can get to the original functionality with Bind and how complex it is.
 A couple of notes:

 - The code is around 50% longer
-- It does not use special HTML markup, it uses the `mapper` function below
+- It does not use special HTML markup, it uses the `mapper` function below to bind HTML to the model
 - It has two-way binding via observing the model every 100 milliseconds
-- It is mostly understandable by people familiar with basic web development
+- It is *mostly* understandable by people familiar with basic web development
 - It is simple enough

 The mapper function: